ambielecki/dwa15-fall2018/servers-and-git/github-setup.md

 When the above command is complete, list the contents of your `.ssh` directory and you should see two new key files, `dwa` and `dwa.pub`.

-Next, you want to add this key to your config file so it can be used whenever you attempt to make an SSH connection.
+Next, you want to add this key to your SSH config file so it can be used whenever you attempt to make an SSH connection.

 To do this, edit/create `~/.ssh/config` via nano: